talwat/py-load/README.md

     Py-Load
 </h1>
 <h2 align="center">
-    A super simple, easy to use module for python.
+    A super simple and easy to use loading bar module for python.
 </h2>

 ## Info